DilwaLad24/DilwaLad24.github.io/_posts/2017-07-03-Copy-of-14th-Lesson-Review---Contuining-to-use-Codecademy.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>I will learn to use other resources before I use the teacher and I will keep on working quickly and efficiently.
-This was the last IT lesson this half term because next week is Activites week and the week after that is half term.
+This was the last IT lesson this half term because next week I have a cricket match, then it is Activites week and the week after that is half term.
 I am proud of my progress this half term and I will work even harder next term.</td>
   </tr>
 </table>